justicephysics/humanos2.0/retired-contributors.md

-# 🧓 Retired but curious to contribute — Join the Virtual Nalanda
+# 🧓 Retired but curious to contribute — Join the Justice Physics Nalanda

 *Your lifetime of experience is exactly what the next civilization needs.
 Here, there is no retirement from wisdom.*